|

 Unless you are planning a flight that you perform on a regular basis—

-that is, one to a familiar airport with your usual aircraft load—then
+that is, one to a familiar airport with your usual aircraft load—then you

 need to perform an initial flight review and check the airport qualifications.